jude-ab/MusicVisuals/README.md

 • I also added an alternative for the wave visual, so if you wish to see the “waves” in a block with a single sin wave in the middle, you uncomment lines 141-155 (calculatefFrequencyBands( );).

-• When the user presses the space bar, the music starts playing in the background while the visuals responded to the music.
+• When the user presses the space bar, the music starts playing in the background while the visuals respond to the music.